 Our theory and experiment complement each other in generating and testing predictions of giving strategies.
 In the experiment, we elicit subjects' giving decisions at all nodes of all games using the strategy method.
-This enables us to compare behavior at different nodes for each subject.
-Our predictions involve pairwise comparisons of subjects' giving decisions.
+This enables us to compare behavior at different nodes within subjects.
 To make these comparisons, we say that one is more inclined to give in the following sense.